Fleet Discipline Certificates

 - Pay for One Discipline at a Time

-NAFA’s new Fleet Discipline Certificates give fleet managers, corporate buyers, fleet management company or service provider employees an easy, effective method of learning “best practices” in a specific fleet management discipline.
+NAFA’s new Fleet Discipline Certificates give fleet managers, corporate buyers, fleet management companies, and service provider employees an easy, effective method of learning “best practices” in a specific fleet management discipline.

 NAFA’s eight fleet management disciplines address the breadth of knowledge necessary to become a well-rounded fleet management professional: